 Phase 0: Introducing the governance document for the network and allowing the community to comment on it.
 Feedback will be taken based on this.

-Phase 1: Choosing Moderators and creating the channels to allow the community to create PLT Improvement Proposals (PIPs)
+Phase 1: Choosing Moderators and creating the channels to allow the community to create ADD Improvement Proposals (PIPs)

 Phase 2: Set up voting and a methodology for voting on proposals.
 Further decentralize the project governance and allow on-chain voting.

 The ADD.xyz Team has the right to make changes to this document at any time until 6 months.

 The ADD.xyz governance rules, of which the present document constitutes the first version, define how decisions are taken in the ADD.xyz network, including how changes to the decision-making process are made.

 Some of these governance rules will be implemented in the governance functions of the ADD.xyz software itself, while others will serve to rule off-chain interactions and operations.

 The ADD.xyz Core System represents most of the system software, with the exception of governance functions.